-I just finished reading a guide over at Freeware Genius explaining how to add an UP button to Windows Explorer in Windows Vista and Windows 7, to bring back the Windows XP functionality to those operating systems.
+I just finished reading a guide over at Freeware Genius explaining how to add an UP button to Windows Explorer in Windows Vista and Windows 7 to bring back the functionality that Windows XP offers to its users.

 Every single directory level is directly accessible from the address bar.
 Some users, like Samer for instance, seem to prefer using the UP button instead.